 Dharana is about fixing the mind to one particular and specific point.
 This can be anything internal like a body part or a chakra or something external such as a statue or any other object.
 It is not important that what the object we are focusing on, the main purpose is to quieten the mind with the total concentration.

-Where Dharana is practised for one-pointed attention, dhyana is the ultimate state of being completely aware without any focus.
+Where Dharana is practiced for one-pointed attention, dhyana is the ultimate state of being completely aware without any focus.
 At this particular stage, the mind has been quietened, and in its stillness, it produces almost no thoughts at all.
-The stamina and strength it takes to achieve this state of stillness is very impressive.
+The stamina and strength it takes to achieve this state of stillness are very impressive.

 For a regular practitioner, this may sound more like very high and mighty thing to do.
 We often practice yoga in order to feel good, to learn a lot about ourselves and also to find the moments of peace during our daily hectic days.
 Finding the permanent state of bliss may seem like a bit out of our league.
 But do not get discouraged by this.
 Yoga is a way to show the way and give us the clues along with the guidelines.
 We can start taking them whichever seem relevant to us.